Sports in Canada: Professional soccer

 The Canadian Premier League (CPL) is a professional soccer league that began play in spring 2019, consisting of an initial seven teams; one is based in the outer suburbs of Toronto, with all others in Canadian markets not served by Major League Soccer.
 An eighth team, Atlético Ottawa, began CPL play in 2020, while Vancouver FC debuted in 2023 as the league's ninth team.
 Two more teams have been announced for Saskatoon and Windsor, but no entry dates have been announced.
 The league has a minimum requirement of Canadian players on each roster and an annual draft of U Sports players, to develop Canadian talent.
 The eventual goal of the league is to have multiple divisions with promotion and relegation.
 Effective with the 2023 season, the team that tops the CPL regular-season table and the winner of the postseason playoffs qualify for the following year's CONCACAF Champions Cup.

 Canada's best soccer players—male and female—play in professional leagues around the world.
 Players are called into the national program at different times of the year, primarily in conjunction with the FIFA International Calendar (when professional clubs are required to release players for national duty).

 Canada's national teams compete in CONCACAF, the Confederation of North, Central American and Caribbean Association Football.
 Canada's national "A" team has won two CONCACAF championships: in 1985 to qualify for the 1986 FIFA World Cup and in 2000 to qualify for the FIFA Confederations Cup.
 In 2022, the men's side finished first in the final CONCACAF qualifying group for the 2022 FIFA World Cup.
-They have also qualified for the 2026 FIFA World Cup as hosts.
+They also qualified for the 2026 FIFA World Cup as hosts.

 Canada's women's "A" team has also won two CONCACAF championships: in 1998 and 2010.
 The Canadian women have participated in six FIFA Women's World Cups (Sweden 1995, United States 1999, United States 2003, China 2007, Germany 2011 and as hosts in 2015) and four Women's Olympic Football Tournaments (Beijing 2008, London 2012, Rio 2016, and Tokyo 2020/21), winning bronze medals in both London and Rio and gold in Tokyo.
 Canada also hosted the FIFA Women's World Cup in 2015.
 The country has also hosted four age-grade World Cups—the FIFA U-17 World Cup in 1987 (when the age limit was 16 instead of the current 17), the inaugural FIFA U-20 Women's World Cup in 2002 (when the age limit was 19 instead of 20), the FIFA U-20 World Cup in 2007, and the U-20 Women's World Cup for a second time in 2014.
-Canada will host the 2026 FIFA World Cup jointly with Mexico and the United States.
+Canada hosted the 2026 FIFA World Cup jointly with Mexico and the United States, with matches taking place at BMO Field in Toronto and BC Place in Vancouver, respectively.